erpnext/foundation/foundation/www/docs/user/manual/en/setting-up/print/print-settings.md

 In the sales and purchase transactions, you can add apply multiple taxes on the item.
 Bydefault, in the print format, only taxes which has some amount calculated are visible in the Print Format.
 If you wish to also print the tax which was not applied to any item and has zero tax amount, just enable this setting.

+#### Network Printer

+You can enable print server by fill the print server IP and port then chose default printer

+Befor enabling this feature you have to install pycups in the env using the command

+`./env/bin/pip install pycups`

+executed from the `frappe-bench` directory.

+And install cups package

+For Debian OS Family:

+`sudo apt-get install libcups2-dev`

+For Redhat OS Family:

+`sudo yum install cups-libs`

 {next}